sara1511/BashScriptsToAutomate/README.md

 `$srcapp = Get-AzWebApp -ResourceGroupName "Your RG Name" -Name "Your Web App Name"`

-`$destapp = New-AzWebApp -ResourceGroupName "Your RG Name" -Name "Your Web App Name-clone" -Location "Your Desired Location" -AppServicePlan "Your Web App Name-ASP" -SourceWebApp $srcapp`
+`$destapp = New-AzWebApp -ResourceGroupName "Your RG Name" -Name "Your Web App Name-clone" -Location "Your Desired Location" -AppServicePlan "Your New ASP Name" -SourceWebApp $srcapp`

 ***
 ## 2nd Task